 The equivalent provisions in the former Data Protection Directive stated that this was not necessary if the effect of the decision was to grant the individual's request.
-This is not carried across into the GDPR perhaps because in contexts such as finance and insurance, as long as a contract is offered (even if on difficult terms), the controller could say that the individual's request had been granted, thus avoiding the purpose of the provisions.
+This was not carried across into the GDPR.

 Recital 71 emphasises that appropriate statistical techniques must be used; that transparency must be ensured; that measures should be in place to correct inaccuracies and risks of errors; and that security must be ensured and discriminatory effects prevented.
-Recital 71 also notes that such measures should not concern children.

-According to the guidance of the former Article 29 Working Party, controllers should carry out regular testing on the data sets they process to check for any bias and measures should be taken to prevent errors, inaccuracies or discrimination on the basis of Special categories of data.
+According to the above Guidelines, controllers should carry out regular testing on the data sets they process to check for any bias and measures should be taken to prevent errors, inaccuracies or discrimination on the basis of special categories of data.
 Audits of algorithms are also advised.